Image 1 of Téléavia P111 television by Roger Tallon, 1966

 Product description

-A cult and iconic television from the Space Age, launched into the domestic sphere in 1966.
-Designed by Roger Tallon, a leading figure in 1963 design (and the father of the iconic orange TGV), it was produced in 1966 by Téléavia, a subsidiary of Sud-Aviation.
+Fellow border residents :-), feel free to ask me for shipping quotes; with Cocolis, we should be much cheaper than what's offered here :-) A cult and iconic television from the Space Age, launched into the domestic sphere in 1966.
+Designed by Roger Tallon, the father of design (and creator of the iconic orange TGV) in 1963, it was produced in 1966 by Téléavia, a subsidiary of Sud-Aviation.
 The P111 was one of the first portable televisions.
-Listed by the Centre Pompidou It does not appear to be working (fuse, capacitor?), but has been stored since that time, cleaned, and polished; it is in superb condition.
+Listed by the Centre Pompidou It doesn't appear to be working (fuse, capacitor?), but it has been stored since then, cleaned, and polished, and is in superb condition.
 Height 39 cm Width 52 cm Depth 30 cm

 Specifications